-Here are some of the top HR technology trends that will help companies in making their HR function more productive and efficient in the years to come.
+Here are some of the top HR technology trends of 2020-21 that will help you make your HR function more productive and efficient in the years to come.

 1. Core HR Platforms - Moving Towards Systems of Productivity:

 With a market size of over $8 billion, Core HR platforms are one of the essential parts of the HR technology landscape.
 According to Bersin's report, over the last decade, Core has become even more useful for employees, with interfaces that let them use self-service functionality to manage their information, benefits, and various tasks using a unified platform.
 Moreover, many organisations now demand an app ecosystem too apart from the regular core HCM system.

 Darwinbox is India’s most comprehensive HRMS platform, which can help you configure the entire org structure to make it more relevant & organized.
 You also have the flexibility to get an all-new fresh look at the data by integrating it with ORAPPS and other such solutions.

 2. The Employee Experience Market - A Key to Employee Engagement: